kirtanp04/kirtanp04/README.md

 - :school: I am a  `Full Stack Developer`
 - :technologist: I love using Software as a solution for every `Problem`.
-- :student: I’m currently learning `Backend Developer`.
+- :student: I’m currently learning `Mobile App Developement` using `React-Native`.
 - :nerd_face: Always `learning new things`.
 - :boom: You can visit [MY WEBSITE](https://kirtanp04-profile.netlify.app/).
 <br>